Notre-Solutions/Inship-Website/src/content/products/T2P.md

       description: You can save 80% of the paper invoices in a business.
   integration:
     paragraph: >-
       If you are able to provide API end points CAP's can update your system using these API end points.
     integrations:
       - icon: file
-        paragraph:
+        paragraph: null
         description: >-
           ##### API Data Transfer